mlysy/rodeo-legacy/README.md

 ![chkrebtii_x1](/Docs/Figures/chkrebtii_x1.png)

 ## C++
 C++ version is being worked on.
-For a quick look at the graphs and timings, you can checkout some examples [here] (https://nbviewer.jupyter.org/github/mlysy/probDE/blob/cythonize/cython/KalmanODE.ipynb).
+For a quick look at the graphs and timings, you can checkout some examples [here](https://nbviewer.jupyter.org/github/mlysy/probDE/blob/cythonize/cython/KalmanODE.ipynb).